2 ZERO HUNGER

 • Hokkaido University CO-OP Comprehensive Food Services

 Hokkaido University CO-OP implements strict quality standards and provides nutritional balance scoring on receipts with meal card systems that allow users to track their nutritional intake online.
-Registered nutritionists create affordable, high-nutrition menus ensuring balanced meals that support health and academic performance.
+Registered nutritionists create affordable, nutrient-rich menus, ensuring balanced meals that support health and academic performance.

 • Meal Card Flexible Pricing Plans